hyphanet/website/content/2019-09-09-false-positives.md

 idealized setups or simplistic routing, so their results don’t apply to the real network.

-Nontheless there have been cases of seized equipment based on such statistical guessing which is very prone to yield false positives.
-To prevent such cases from targeting innocents, we want to provide an example of a clean calculation of the probability that some observation is a false positive.
+Nontheless we received information about a case of seized equipment based on such statistical guessing which is very prone to yield false positives.
+To prevent future cases from targeting innocents based on these misleading statistics, we want to provide an example of a clean calculation of the probability that some observation is a false positive.

 A short definition: False positives are results which look like a hit, e.g. finding the originator of a request, but which are wrong,